evolvedev-inc/kyrix-docs/config/seo/metadata.md

     path: "/",
     handler: () => ({
       meta: {
-        meta: {
         title: "Home",
         description: "Home page desc",
         // ...
       },
-      },
     }),
   },
 ];
 ```

-The `handler` function in ssrRoutes expects you to return a meta object with all the metadata needed.
+The `handler` function in **ssrRoutes** expects you to return a meta object with all the metadata needed.

 **Check [metadata options](/routing/kyrix-router/defining-routes#metadata-options) to see all available meta tags options.**

-## Dynamic metadata
+## Dynamic Metadata

 You can even fetch dynamic data from server and use it to set your meta tags.